Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Answer: It's true that we found most cocoa powders to have high concentrations of cadmium -- around 1 to 1.5 mcg per gram -- which is much higher than the World Health Organization limit of 0.3 mcg per gram.
 The dark chocolate bars we tested had concentrations which were about 1/10th the amount found in cocoa.

 The main reason why there is less cadmium per gram in dark chocolate than cocoa powder, is that cadmium is in the cocoa solids, which, when dried, is cocoa powder.
 Dark chocolate contains these cocoa solids, but also includes cocoa butter and sugar, which can make up a substantial portion of the chocolate, reducing the concentration of cadmium.
+(Note that cadmium is not present in cocoa butter, nor, for the same reason, in white chocolate.)
 However, this does not fully explain the higher cadmium in cocoa powders.
 In fact, on average you ingest about 4 times as much cadmium from cocoa powder as you do as from dark chocolate to get an equivalent amount of flavanols.
 Of course, this ratio depends on the specific products (see our report for details).